 Statements on the Long-term Fiscal Position describe trends and pressures on spending, revenue, the fiscal operating balance and public debt over this period, based on current policy settings, recent history, and likely long-term developments in key areas.
 They help inform commentary and discussion on New Zealand’s significant long-term fiscal challenges, and help decision makers assess the long-term impacts of policy options that might be considered in these areas.

 These Statements are part of a suite of reporting documents, required by either the Public Finance Act (1989) or the Public Service Act (2020), which also includes:

 Since 2004 the Treasury has produced five Statements.
-The latest of these was published in September 2021 and incorporates our first Long-term Insights Briefing to the Minister of Finance, as required by the Public Service Act (2020), looking at the medium to long-term trends, risks and opportunities to New Zealand through the Treasury’s core fiscal stewardship lens:
+The latest of these was published in September 2021.
+This Statement incorporates our first Long-term Insights Briefing to the Minister of Finance and, as required by the Public Service Act (2020), looks at the medium to long-term trends, risks and opportunities to New Zealand through the Treasury’s core fiscal stewardship lens:

 - He Tirohanga Mokopuna 2021: The Treasury's combined Statement on the Long-term Fiscal Position and Long-term Insights Briefing

 Previous Statements are available at the bottom of this page.

 How Statements are prepared

 Statements on the Long-term Fiscal Position are based on projections from the Treasury's Long-term Fiscal Model (LTFM).

 In 2021 a general equilibrium model was also used to produce alternative scenarios and look at the impact of different assumptions on the projections.
 More specifically, the stochastic Neoclassical growth model (NCGM) captures, in a stylised way, some of the behavioural responses and feedback mechanisms that are missing from the LTFM, providing complementary analysis to the historical projections from the LTFM.